percona/community/content/events/streams-mysql/2022-04-15-observing-tuning-your-mysql-workload-using-pmm.md

 We are sorry to inform you that we have to POSTPONE our livestream with Matt and Marcos of Friday, April 15th at 9:00 AM EDT  / 03:00 PM CEST/ 06:30 PM IST.

-Further noticed will be announced soon.
+Subsribe to Percona channel and Further notice will be announced soon.

 Thank you for your understanding.